banjilawal/chessbot/chessbot_api_architecture_guide.md

 ## Who this Document is For
 <a name="intended-audience"></a>

 ### Intended Audience
 * Developers who want to use the `ChesBo` API
 * People interested in seeing all the cool shit you can do with `Python`.
 * People who would like to fund further development on this project.

 <a name="scope"></a>
-### Scope
-The manual
+### What this Manual Covers
-1. Covers the purpose of ChessBot.
+1. The purpose of ChessBot.
 2. How we can communicate the purpose by things it can do (features).
 3. Howe we show that it does what it says it does (functional and nonfunctional requirements).
 4. Design principles that will guide how the parts of the software will be put together.